 A buttock lift is a cosmetic surgical procedure to improve the appearance of the buttocks.
-It's typically done as part of a belt lipectomy or lower body lift to contour the buttocks, groin, thighs and abdomen.
+It may be done as part of a tummy tuck (belt lipectomy) or lower body lift to contour the buttocks, groin, thighs and abdomen.

 During a buttock lift, excess skin and fat are removed from the buttocks.
 The remaining skin is then repositioned to create a more toned look.

 Why it's done